Children’s Rights In The UAE

 Article 17 codifies the right to education as a primary means of social development.

-The UAE is also proud to have introduced a wider national legislative framework to protect children’s rights.
+The UAE has introduced a wider national legislative framework to protect children’s rights.

 Federal Law No. (9) of 1976 on Delinquent and Vagrant Juveniles.